Your account has been created!

 Now that you decided who to compare against and which factors to base the comparison on it is time to go to the strategy canvas!
 Print out our template or draw an empty canvas yourself.
 Start with one of the offerings you want to compare against and evaluate it according to the scale on your template (in our template you would rank the offering from 1-5 for each factor).
 Draw a dot or a small cross into each of the factor-columns and then connect these dots with a line.
 This is your first value curve, which shows how value is created for the customers!
 Repeat the process for the other products or services you chose to compare against.

 Pro tip: don’t do the evaluation alone!
 Discuss within your team how the different products / services rank.
 You might have a very subjective point of view!
 Also don’t forget to include actual customer feedback!

 Your strategy canvas template might now look something like this:

 Now it is time to define your own strategy.
 Therefore you need to analyze the strategy canvas and identify opportunities to differentiate yourself from existing offerings.
 You want to draw a line that is clearly different than the ones of your competitors.
 If some competitor is good in one factor and another competitor is bad in this factor but good in a second one, then think about how you can be in between.
 How can you combine this factors?
 Pick a combination of factors that could appeal to a whole customer segment.
 See where you could be better than the competition and where it is maybe not necessary to be better.
 Afterwards, use the Business Model Canvas to map out your new strategy in detail.

 The Strategy Canvas can be a powerful tool to avoid fierce competition and instead find new market opportunities.
 In order to make the most out of the tool:

-If you feel like you still haven’t quite understood the concept of blue ocean strategy, check out this video by Harvard Business Review:
+If you feel like you still haven’t quite understood the concept of blue ocean strategy, read the blue ocean strategy book by Kim and Mauborgne or check out this video by Harvard Business Review: